There’s no shortage of SEO tasks on your to-do list.

 Between UX improvements, content optimizations and new content creation, you have a million directions to turn daily.

-The most effective SEOs use data to prioritize their SEO tasks to achieve results fastest and produce the highest ROI for their efforts.
+The most effective SEOs prioritize their SEO tasks using data to achieve fast results and produce the highest ROI for their efforts.

 To help you spend more time on the tasks that matter, we’ve outlined our schedule for analyzing SEO performance and completing essential tasks on a monthly, weekly and daily basis: